draggor/node-ircbot/README.md

 farkle
 ------

 This plugin will allow one game of farkle per channel.
-When loaded, you should use !nick to block out PM use of this plugin (this is likely to be fixed in a future version).
+When loaded, you should use the `!pm` option to block out PM use of this plugin (this is likely to be fixed in a future version).

-use !help to learn more about this plugin.
+use `!help` to learn more about this plugin.